tszip/tszip/README.md

 }
 ```

-Note: export-ts doesn't supply a `warning` function for you, you need to import one yourself.
+Note: tszip doesn't supply a `warning` function for you, you need to import one yourself.
 We recommend https://github.com/alexreardon/tiny-warning.

 ### Using lodash

-If you want to use a lodash function in your package, export-ts will help you do it the _right_ way so that your library does not get fat shamed on Twitter.
+If you want to use a lodash function in your package, tszip will help you do it the _right_ way so that your library does not get fat shamed on Twitter.
 However, before you continue, seriously consider rolling whatever function you are about to use on your own.
 Anyways, here is how to do it right.

 First, install `lodash` and `lodash-es` as _dependencies_